alexandergrib/studious-guacamole/README.md

 **Home Page**

 * **Navigation Bar**
   * Responsive Navigation Bar was created using Bootstrap Navbar.
-It displays the website's logo on the left and on the right navigation links to the "Home", "Blog", "Log In" and "Sign Up" Pages when the user is not logged in.
+It displays the website's logo / brand-name on the left and on the right navigation links to the "Home", "Blog", "Health Check", "Log In" and "Sign Up" Pages when the user is not logged in.
+  * LOgged In users also able to see "Profile" and "Log Out" links.
   * Brand Logo also serves as link to the Home Page, which is particularly convenient when accessing the site on smaller screen size devices.
   * On screen sizes below 992px navbar is hidden and slide out menu comes into effect, which collapses into a hamburger menu bar when closed.